malqarn2/malqarn2.github.io/docs/Appendix/index.md

 title: Appendix - Main Page
 ---

-The Appendix is where supporting information goes that is not in the main body.
+# Appendix

+This appendix contains supporting technical material for the AutoCan Speaker project that does not belong in the main design sections.
+The following subfiles include calculation details, examples, charts, and controller reference tables used for verification and documentation.

+Use the navigation panel to access each appendix subfile.